cwverica/quixer/README.md

 ### Steps to be completed:

-This app will use cocktailsapi.xyz (credit: [jaunroldan1989](https://github.com/juanroldan1989/shaken_not_stirred)).
-I highly reccomend you support this project.
-It is a very well laid out stucture, and with enough support may well become the standard cocktail database.
+<sup>1</sup>~~This app will use cocktailsapi.xyz (credit: [jaunroldan1989](https://github.com/juanroldan1989/shaken_not_stirred)).
+I highly recommend
+you support this project.
+It is a very well formatted stucture, and with enough support may well become the standard cocktail database.
 I will have to become a member for full access to the api.